Posted by Sandeep Sharma

 Even if you don’t have any prior experience in web designing, with this Shopify feature you can craft your dream website effectively and effortlessly.
 This feature offers you a drag-and-drop builder option where you can position elements on your eCommerce site, wherever you want as per your preference and needs.

 When you use different platforms to design your website you would also want to access multiple features in one place.
 On Shopify, you get access to their app store to add and create more functionality to your eCommerce site.
 With the app store, you get an opportunity to build and customize your website the way you want and optimize for Shopify SEO.
-From sales to customer support and shipping, you get access to all types of applications on Shopify.
+From subscription sales to customer support and shipping, you get access to all types of applications on Shopify.

 Website builder platforms also come with a few drawbacks.
 Here we have listed a few cons of using Shopify for your eCommerce website.